Requirement for Checking Out Books

 Borrowing Privileges for Faculty Spouses

-Spouses of faculty members may apply for borrowing privileges at the Circulation Desk.
+Spouses of faculty members may apply for borrowing privileges at the Check Out Desk.
 A letter or a personal introduction from the faculty member who is requesting borrowing privileges for a spouse is sufficient basis for issuing a library card.
 Borrowing privileges are the same as those of a Sponsored Researcher (fee not applicable).

 Borrowing Privileges for Faculty Emeriti